execas/execas.github.io/_posts/2019-01-31-casting-the-void-pointer-in-c.md

 Hello
 ```

-The output is a result of setting the bytes to the decimal value of the wanted ASCII characters (with the last byte set to 0 to mark the end of the string), and using `"%s` format specifer in `printf()`.
-Note that the void poiter is casted `(uint8_t *)`, since the format specifier expects a `char *`, not an `int` (which we would get if we dereferenced the pointer).
+The output is a result of setting the bytes to the decimal value of the wanted ASCII characters (with the last byte set to 0 to mark the end of the string), and using the `"%s` format specifer in `printf()`.
+Note that the void pointer is cast `(uint8_t *)`, since the format specifier expects a `char *`, not an `int` (which we would get if we dereferenced the pointer).